lewismj/inky/README.md

 ### Design

-Central to the design are the following choices
+The core design choices made were:

-1. Use a discriminated union to hold S-Expression, i.e.
+1. Use of a discriminated union to hold S-Expression, i.e.
 ```cpp
 std::variant<long,double,std::string,BuiltinFunction,LambdaPtr,ExpressionPtr> var;
 ```